-After two wins under his belt in the ongoing World Twenty20, Australia's captain George Bailey has sought to put to rest questions regarding Victoria veteran David Hussey's non-inclusion in the first eleven for the tournament.
+Colombo, Sep.23 (ANI): After putting two wins under his belt in the ongoing Twenty20 World Cup being played in Sri Lanka, Australia's captain George Bailey has sought to put to rest questions regarding Victoria veteran David Hussey's non-inclusion in the first eleven for the tournament.

-Speaking after beating the West Indies by 17 runs by Duckworth/Lewis calculations, Bailey said that Hussey, regarded as Australia's most outstanding short-form cricketer, is likely to come into calculations later in the tournament when the pitch at Premadasa Stadium begins to wear and take spin.
+Speaking after his side had won their encounter against the West Indies by 17 runs on the basis of Duckworth/Lewis calculations, Bailey said that Hussey, regarded as Australia's most outstanding short-form cricketer, is likely to come into calculations later in the tournament when the pitch at Premadasa Stadium begins to wear and take spin.

 Hussey's batting spot in the current squad is being either occupied by Cameron White or newcomer Glenn Maxwell.

 "Initially, it's purely a batting position.
 The way Cameron White is striking the ball, we feel like he is going to give us great impetus through that middle period.
 Maxie (Maxwell) has a bit of X-factor.
 His bowling is probably slightly ahead of David's.
 He's bowling very well and his fielding is outstanding for us," news.com.au quoted Bailey, as saying.

 Hussey, on the other hand, believes the focus should be on the team and not on him playing or not playing.